 An astounding masterwork of gold granulation and wirework.
 The 18k yellow precious metal is breathtaking in its detail and scope.
 A graduated oval bale is entirely encrusted with more gold wire touches and beads.

-The locket itself is created in a round form with bulbous curving cap.
+The locket itself is created in a round form with a bulbous curving cap.
 Every tiny millimeter is also covered in meticulous gold work.
-In fact, no one today is capable of this level or artistry or precision.
+In fact, no one today is capable of this level of artistry or precision.

-The reverse’s center is a minute flower surrounded by a continuous spirals of wire work.
+The reverse’s center is a minute flower surrounded by a continuous spiral of wire work.
 On the curving cap, wire work arches serve as additional decorative elements.
-All elements incorporate classical architectural forms, immaculately detailed granulation and twisted surface embellishments.
+All elements incorporate classical architectural forms, immaculately detailed granulation, and twisted surface embellishments.

-The locket interior is hand engraved with the names, both John Thomas Williams, Sept.
-10th, 1860 and John Earl Williams, Sept.
+The locket interior is hand engraved with the names, of both John Thomas Williams, Sept.
+10th, 1860, and John Earl Williams, Sept.
 20th, 1877.
 Inside the locket is a spiral of hair atop mother of pearl.